kd2qar/docker-fieldday/README.md

 on the log submission site.

 run with -u or --update periodically to download fresh data from the log submission site:
-	`./checkfielddata -u`
+	- `./checkfielddata -u`

-The docker image can be created by running make the container is created and run by the 'checkfielddata' script
+The docker image can be created by running `make`.
+The container is created and run by the '`checkfielddata`' script

 The docker container encapsulates the tools used to manipulate the data.